MisterXY89/byteme/README.md

 ## About:
 This app is a project for the [Summer Institute in Computational Social Science](https://sicss.io/2023/munich/) 2023 in Munich.
-It sould facilitate the matching of researchers/participants with each other based on their research interests for the group projects.
+It aims to facilitate the matching of researchers/participants with each other based on their research interests for the group projects.

 ### 1. General Information